Views: 3

 Sometimes all you want to do is fine art photography.
 Either way, if you want to sell or market your photos, you have to know who would buy your work.

 When taking photos, you need to figure out your public.
 Who is the photo for?
-Who is going to be looking at these headshotphotos?
+Who is going to be looking at these photos?
 Are you just taking some photos of family in front of Niagara Falls to show the folks back home?
 Are you doing fine art portrait photography on the coast of Oregon?
 Or are you shooting seniors photo for the yearbook or the parents?
 If so, who is hiring you to do that?
 Mom? … then, what does she like?
 Are you shooting product for a magazine?
 Do the people that are hiring you for this want want something mundane, boring and simple or are they looking for something new, different and completely off the wall.

 I see neophyte and not so new photographers on Facebook and other forums, asking for critiques on their work.
 I generally think this is a bad idea.
 If there is some technical issue, like the person’s photos are consistently out of focus when they don’t need to be or that result is not intended, then, maybe, OK.
 But generally one should be his or her own critic.
 One should constantly be reviewing his own work to see if it is up to scratch.
 Compare your photos to successful photographers.